A downloadable game for Windows

 While certainly taking inspiration from these classic games, I very much want to introduce modern features that most expect from their RPGs (tooltips, mostly non-obfuscated gameplay mechanics) while still keeping the old school style of gameplay and challenge.
 Expect a long, perilous crawl through a dungeon teeming with things that would be more than happy to separate your characters from their lives.

-I expect the primary game to revolve around consistent pushes deeper and deeper into a dungeon of substantial size.
-The player will need to manage limited resources and use whatever navigational options are at their disposal (flight magic, teleportation, portals, and so on) to make forays deeper into the dungeon less of an immediate resource drain before once more returning to town laden with loot and the bodies of fallen comrades needed to be returned to life.
+I expect the primary game to revolve around consistent pushes deeper and deeper into one of a number of megadungeons of substantial size.
+The player will need to manage limited resources and use whatever navigational options are at their disposal (flight magic, teleportation, portals, shortcuts, and so on) to make forays deeper into the dungeon before once more returning to town laden with loot and the corpses of fallen comrades.
+Dungeons will take many forms, from your typical caves, crypts, and ruins, to large overgrown forests, to destroyed towns and villages.

 Be sure to check out the Frequently Asked Questions post to further illustrate general gameplay information.